chetandg123/cQubeTesting-2.0/Readme.txt

 README.md
 cQube
 Prerequisites:
-  Google Chrome 83.0.4103.106 need to be installed in the server or local machine. cQubeTesting project need to be cloned from the github.
+  Google Chrome 84.0.4147.135 need to be installed in the server or local machine.
+  Chrome driver 84.0.4147.30 need to be downloaded cQubeTesting project need to be cloned from the github.

 Steps to install the google chrome